 We talk with new members and ask them about their process.
 We determine that they know their craft and know how to make what they are proposing to sell.
 We ask the questions required to be sure this is the case.
-When our screening team is not certain, the item is brought before the full standards committee where the vendor explains their process and the committee has the chance to ask questions.
+When our screening team is not certain, the item is brought before the full standards committee where the vendor explains their process and the committee has the The Standards Committee interviews, researches, reviews, and discusses the chance to ask questions.
 The committee then discusses and researches the item and makes a decision to allow or not.
 The member turned down by this process does have the option of taking their case to the board of directors.